Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Evaluation

-$\bullet$ \textit{SW:} The overall SW depends on the sum realized value of executing the \emph{offline contracts} (i.e., \eqref{eq:SW_def}) and the additional contribution of \emph{online recruitment} (i.e., \eqref{eq:SW_online_spot}).
-A larger SW indicates better system efficiency under dynamics.
+$\bullet$ \textit{SW:} SW measures the overall social welfare, obtained by aggregating the realized value of executing offline contracts in~\eqref{eq:SW_def} and the additional contribution of online recruitment in~\eqref{eq:SW_online_spot}.
+For scale-consistent comparison, we report the normalized value of SW in the figures.
+A larger SW indicates higher overall service efficiency under dynamic worker participation.